 The most common causes of hip pain that we address in our office:

-IT Band Syndrome: The IT band is always a victim and never the primary cause of pain.
-With overuse, the hamstring muscles will develop adhesion.
-The hamstring muscles sit in an ideal position to stabilize the back of the knee but once they become overused the IT band has to help stabilize the knee.
-Since the IT band is on the side of the leg it is not in an advantageous to stabilize the knee joint and will become irritated and inflamed due to overuse.
-This is a very common injury in runners.
+IT Band Syndrome: Iliotibial band syndrome (or IT band syndrome) is one of the most prevalent overuse injuries among runners.
+This condition arises when the iliotibial band, a ligament that attaches to the shin from the outside of the thigh at the hip, becomes tight and/or inflamed.
+The IT band is particularly important because it helps to stabilize and operate the knee joint.
+Although it can be extremely problematic, the IT band is always a victim and never the primary cause of pain.
+With overuse, the hamstring muscles will develop the knotting and sticking effects of adhesion.
+The hamstring muscles sit in an ideal position to stabilize the back of the knee, but after they become overused, the IT band must increasingly help to stabilize the knee.
+Since the IT band is on the wrong side of the leg, it is not in an advantageous position to provide this stability.
+Thus, the knee joint will become irritated and inflamed from the ravages of overuse.